huynhlenhattam/MATLAB/README.md

-# MATLAB-Numerical-Simulation
+# MATLAB
-This repository contains MATLAB code for numerical simulation of some physical phenomena
+This repository contains MATLAB code for different projects